BaraaFatimaZohraLALAGUI/BaraaFatimaZohraLALAGUI/README.md

 -  I'm a knowledge thirst, I am trying to know as much as I can before diving and specializing in one domain
 -  I’m interested in ***Machine learning and Neural Networks***
 -  Interested in ***Electronics***
--  Currently working on a mobile app called "Fallah"
+-  Currently working on a mobile app called "Fallah" as a UI/UX designer and Mobile Developer
--  Intern at Technocolab
+-  Intern at Technocolabs
--  I’m looking to collaborate on ANY PROJECTS related to AI

 ## ***Languages***